json-api/json-api/faq/index.md

 ### How to discover resource possible actions? <a href="#how-to-discover-resource-possible-actions" id="how-to-discover-resource-possible-actions" class="headerlink"></a>

-You should use the OPTIONS HTTP method to discover what can be done with a particular resource.
+If resource-level member `"actions"` is not provided by the server, you should use the OPTIONS HTTP method to discover what can be done with a particular resource.
 The semantics of the methods returned by OPTIONS is defined by the JSON API standard.